-Thorough & Detailed-

 Our Complete Home Inspections

 A home inspection is a visual inspection of the home and it’s major components.
-We here at Spec-Pro LLC actually go above and beyond what is required by NYS, NACHI, ASHI and other organizations for your home inspection.
-We hold to the highest inspection standards as set out by the Master Inspector Board.
+We here at Spec-Pro LLC actually go above and beyond what is required by NYS, NACHI, ASHI and other organizations for your home inspection though.
+We hold to the highest inspection standards in the inspection industry as set out by the Master Inspector Board.

 Below, you will see some examples of the things in your home that we inspect and some other options that you might like to add to your home inspection as well.
 For further information on what else we inspect in a standard inspection, please feel free to contact us!